 "Shining - Poetry and Theology as Sister Arts"

 "Connections between Art, Literature, Psychology and Religion."

-Salley Vicker's talk will be repeated at Westminster Abbey, Thursday 11 May 6.30pm as the 32nd Eric Symes Abbott Memorial Lecture: "Faith and Imagination"
+Salley Vicker's talk was repeated at Westminster Abbey, Thursday 11 May 6.30pm as the 32nd Eric Symes Abbott Memorial Lecture: "Faith and Imagination"

 Transcripts of Mark Oakley's and Dinah Livingstone's talks were published in the last issue (no. 124) of 'sofia' magazine